 Chief Nurse Executive

-UK HealthCare achieved Magnet Status – the highest institutional honor awarded for nursing excellence from the American Nurses Credentialing Center's (ANCC) Magnet Recognition Program.
-Out of nearly 6,000 health care organizations in the United States, less than 7 percent have achieved Magnet designation.
+UK HealthCare and Eastern State Hospital have achieved Magnet Status – the highest institutional honor awarded for nursing excellence from the American Nurses Credentialing Center's (ANCC) Magnet Recognition Program.
+Out of nearly 6,000 health care organizations in the United States, less than 10 percent have achieved Magnet designation.

 Achieving Magnet Status is a process that culminates in a rigorous review to demonstrate the hospital's commitment to sustaining nursing excellence and improving professional practice.